SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 :newTerm:`Initialization` is the process of preparing an instance of a class, structure, or enumeration for use.
-This involves setting an initial value for each stored property on that instance, and performing any other required setup or initialization that is required before the new instance is considered ready to for use.
+This process involves setting an initial value for each stored property on that instance, and performing any other setup or initialization that is required before the new instance is ready to for use.

 You implement this initialization process by defining :newTerm:`initializers`, which are like special methods that can be called